adi-g15/cpproj/README.md

 so I can get started with new projects fairly quickly, ie. it won't do anything much smart, mostly just creating a boilerplate.
 And is intended to be usable offline, as most are, instead of cloning an online repo.

+> *Note*: There's another tool named [build2](https://www.build2.org).
+I got to know it recently (after this project completed its basic form).
+>  You may still chose to use cpproj, for its simplicity, and being much smaller and much faster to build

 ## Dependencies